 Unfortunately, fintech cash advances are part of a long and ignoble tradition of finance companies using evasions to pretend they are not making loans.
 As the CFPB has recognized, income-based advances "share fundamental similarities with payday lending products."
 This is evidenced by the detrimental impact these products have on consumers, and the way they seek to evade lending laws.
-Years ago, in states that imposed responsible interest rate caps on payday loans, lenders sought to evade enforcement by claiming that their loans were "deferred presentment transactions," or "deposit advances" not loans.49 Similarly, and with the same aim, fintech payday lenders branded their loans "Earned Wage Access" and "on-demand pay."
+Years ago, in states that imposed responsible interest rate caps on payday loans, lenders sought to evade enforcement by claiming that their loans were "deferred presentment transactions," or "deposit advances" not loans.
+Similarly, and with the same aim, fintech payday lenders brand their loans "Earned Wage Access" and "on-demand pay."

-When attempts to re-brand its predatory products failed, payday lenders deployed the rent-a-bank model and formed partnerships with out-of-state banks willing to make triple-digit APR loans to consumers in
+When attempts to re-brand their predatory products failed, payday lenders deployed the rent-a-bank model and formed partnerships with out-of-state banks willing to make triple-digit APR loans to consumers in states with strong rate caps.
+Similarly here, income-based advance companies are quickly shifting the terms and conditions, structure of transactions, and language used, all in an attempt to evade lending laws.